MiaoZhang0525/sigp/README.md

 ```
 X,y are the regression feature matrix and response.
 The other parameters specify a rank-10 SIGP and 5 CV paritions to use.
 The kernel parameters can also be learned using the marginal likelihood.

+### Details
+If you use SIGP in your applications, kindly consider citing the paper "Subspace-Induced Gaussian Processes": https://arxiv.org/pdf/1802.07528.pdf